agnesxlu/J296FinalProject/README.md

 ![OriginalData2](/OriginalData2.jpg)
 Above are the original formats of the two datasets, therefore I manually put the numbers I need into a google spreadsheet.
 #### Dataset 1: monthly eviction data
 The data given by the Rent Program only pertains to July 2020 to February 2022.
-In
+The data was given in a large image-based pdf file.
+So I need to manually put the numbers I need into my google spreadsheet like this.

 #### Dataset 2: Rent Relief Program application data

 ### Data Analysis - Questions and Answers